-Manufacturing PMIs rose further in August in most Asia-Pacific economies except for Philippines, Vietnam, Australia & NZ: India services also still weak
+Manufacturing PMIs rose further in August in most Asia-Pacific economies except for Philippines, Vietnam, Australia & NZ

 Note: Purchasing Managers' Indexes (PMIs) are derived from surveys of senior executives, who are asked to report whether various dimensions of business activity recorded an increase, decrease or no change compared with the previous month.
 A reading of 50 indicates an overall increase cf. the previous month, and a reading of less than 50 indicates a decrease.
-Latest manufacturing data are for September, except for Korea, Taiwan & NZ, August; latest services data are for August.
-Sources: IHS Markit; Singapore Institute of Purchasing and Materials Management; Australian Industry Group; Business NZ; Refinitiv Datastream.
-Return to "What's New".
+Latest data are for September, except for New Zealand, August.